 And yet, seldom, I found Metaphor ReFantazio lurking under the shadow of the Atlus' magnum opus, Persona 5.
 Atlus games have a niche narrative structure, and every subsequent title seems to tread that same familiar path.

-If you’ve played any of the modern Persona games, specifically Persona 5, it’s easy to identify that structure and decipher where the story is going.
+If you’ve played any modern Persona games, specifically Persona 5, it’s easy to identify that structure and decipher where the story is going.

-There were moments in Metaphor Fantazio where I got a feeling of déjà vu, knowing that something tragic was going to happen in the next story junction, or how the next big boss fight isn’t a real battle but a pseudo encounter to push the narrative forward.
+There were moments in Metaphor Fantazio where I experienced a feeling of déjà vu and knew that something tragic was about to happen in the next story junction.
+In one other instance, I could easily guess that the next big boss fight wasn't going to be an actual battle but a pseudo-encounter to push the narrative forward.

 That sense of déjà vu didn't diminish the impact of such crucial moments, but I wasn’t exactly blindsided by them either.

-If Atlus ends up making Metaphor 2, it would be nice if the studio takes more risks in how it unfolds its story, irrespective of how good it is.
+If Atlus make Metaphor 2, it would be nice to see the studio take more risks in how it delivers its story, irrespective of how good or bad it is.

 A Politically Divided World Explored With Unabashed Boldness and Utmost Sincerity

-In its pursuit of conveying its fantastical aspirations, Metaphor’s story delves deep into the nitty-gritty reality of its politically divided world, one that ironically mirror some of the most notable real world issues.
+In its pursuit of conveying its fantastical aspirations, Metaphor’s story delves deep into the nitty-gritty reality of its politically divided world, one that ironically mirrors some of the most distressing real-world issues.

 Fortunately, it’s no juvenile undertaking nor an edgy anarchism promotion.
-Instead, it takes a diligent approach, trying its best to validate and justify the sentiments of both sides of the spectrum.
+Instead, it takes a diligent approach, trying its best to validate and justify the sentiments of both sides of the people.

 There are enough instances early on in the story to convince one that Sanctism, the state religion officiated by the Church, and the Sanctists, people who practice Sanctism, are the bad guys, but as the story progresses, that strong sentiment dissolves somewhat into neutrality.